 Get the Facts Straight

 If your friends already know what sort of adoption they are interested in learning more about or hope to pursue, you may be able to go more in-depth with them and do a deeper dive into related issues.
 For instance, if they are interested in international adoption, you may want to cover issues like transracial adoption.
 Friends with questions about foster care and adoption will have a completely different set of concerns and questions and could benefit from Adoption.com’s Guide to Becoming a Foster Parent.
-No matter what sort of adoption they are interested in, you should only speak to what you know and either do some upfront research on your own or sit together and read through available information guaranteed to generate even more questions.
+No matter what sort of adoption they are interested in, you should only speak to what you know and either does some upfront research on your own or sit together and read through available information guaranteed to generate even more questions.

 Don’t Be Pushy